 - Accountability buddy – not a pal or someone that has the same beliefs and theories as you, not somebody that has the same excuses and inner dialogue as you, somebody who will motivate and help you to be positive and on track.

-Make your ‘consequence’ uncomfortable or even embarrassing
+Make your ‘consequence’ uncomfortable

 Make the consequence of inactivity or lack of commitment really really personal to you.